-There are 18 dangerous current-related rescues reported for Lake Michigan in Emmet County, according to the NWS/MI Sea Grant's Great Lakes Current Incident Database8.
+There are 18 dangerous current-related rescues reported for Lake Michigan in Emmet County, according to the NWS/MI Sea Grant's Great Lakes Current Incident Database .
 The database provides recorded incidents on Great Lakes between 2002 and 2010.
 On July 18, 2005, 16 rescues occurred at the Petoskey State Park beach due to a classic rip current.
 The reported wave direction was from the southwest, with a wave height of 3-4 feet.
-On August 17, 2010, two rescues occurred at the Petoskey State Park beach due to as from the west, with a wave height of 5-6 feet.
+On August 17, 2010, two rescues occurred at the Petoskey State Park beach due to a classic rip current.
+Wave direction was from the west, with a wave height of 5-6 feet.